polkadot-developers/polkadot-docs/polkadot-protocol/architecture/system-chains/asset-hub.md

 - **`total_supply(asset_id)`** - returns the total supply of the asset identified by `asset_id`.
 Allows users to verify how much of the asset exists on-chain

 In addition to these basic functions, other utility functions are available for querying asset metadata and performing asset transfers.
-You can view the complete list of querying functions in the [Pallet Struct Rust docs](https://docs.rs/pallet-assets/latest/pallet_assets/pallet/struct.Pallet.html){target=\_blank}.
+You can view the complete list of querying functions in the [Struct Pallet Rust docs](https://docs.rs/pallet-assets/latest/pallet_assets/pallet/struct.Pallet.html){target=\_blank}.

 ### Permission Models and Roles